-Employees to Warm up Your Hotel Bed by Rolling Around in It
+Employees to Warm Up Your Hotel Bed by Rolling Around in It

 “We’re here to roll around in your bed for you, sir.”
-Photo: Exercise Tradewinds 2009, Feature Photo: Carly & Art

 You’ve checked in and you’ve had your dinner.
 You’re all by yourself and now it’s time to catch some Z’s.